< Back to Furniture

 The upper shelf of the What-Not is surrounded with a delicate gilt brass gallery and stands on ebonized smooth cabriole legs.
 The shelves' edges are decorated with a fine ornamented brass mountings.

-Antique Victorian What-not (Etagere) with Marquetry Shelves - Click to Zoom
+Antique Victorian Etagere with Marquetry

 English furniture made at the end of the seventeenth and at the very beginning of the eighteenth century was greatly influenced by Dutch and French design, and by the arrival of Dutch cabinet-makers in the wake of William III.